West Point High School (Mississippi)

-West Point High School is in Clay County, Mississippi.
+West Point High School (WPHS) is in Clay County, Mississippi.
 It is part of the West Point Consolidated School District.
-Its North Campus serves grades 8 and 9, while South Campus grades 10 to 12.
-The school has about 800 students.
-A little more than 80 percent are African American while about 17 percent are white.
-100 percent of students a disadvantaged and all of them participate in the free lunch program.
-Subject proficiency in math and reading are below the state average.
+The high school is split in two campuses, one on each side of McAllister Field.
+Its North Campus serves grades 8 and 9, while the South Campus hosts grades 10 through 12.
+The West Point Career and Technology Center is located next to the South Campus.
+A little more than 80 percent of students are African American while about 17 percent are white.
+At WPHS, students participate in the free lunch program.
 Green Wave is the school mascot.
+West Point is a member of the Mississippi High School Activities Association (MHSAA).
 In May 2021 the school had four valedictorians.

-In 2020, the school's football team had its first home loss since 2015.
+West Point High School received a “B” Accountability Rating for the 2022-23 school year.

+Athletics

+West Point High School hosts 18 sports.
+Those sports are football, baseball, boys' and girls' basketball, boys’ and girls’ soccer, softball, tennis, volleyball, swimming, archery, powerlifting, esports, boys' and girls' track, golf, band, and cheer.